 Jeremy Borovitz was raised in Paramus, NJ, the son of a Reform rabbi and a lawyer for the Jewish Theological Seminary.
 He got a BA in Public Policy from the University of Michigan in 2009, and, with no better ideas for his future, joined the Peace Corps.
 Jeremy served in the village of Boyarka, Ukraine as a Peace Corps Volunteer from 2010-2012, and then moved to Kiev, Ukraine, to work with the Jewish Community as a Jewish Service Corps fellow for the JDC.

 From Kiev, Jeremy moved to Jerusalem and spent two years studying study at the Pardes Institute of Jewish Studies, where he received a certificate in Experiential Education.
 He also worked for Moishe House as the European Director of Jewish Education, organizing Jewish Learning retreats in cities across Europe, from Paris to Moldova.
-Jeremy is currently in his second year as a rabbinical student at Yeshivat Chovevei Torah.
+Jeremy received Semikha from Rabbi Daniel Landes and is currently the Director of Jewish Learning for Base Berlin.